 The high number of jobs which are now able to be conducted remotely means that there are fewer people commuting out of more rural areas to larger towns and cities.
 This shift could offer economic opportunities for more local centres as there is more money being spent locally rather than in town and city centres.
+There is still significant demand for travel within rural areas for other types of employment.

-As more people stay within more rural areas within the SEStran region, there is more scope to promote 20-minute neighbourhoods.
+As more people stay within rural areas within the SEStran region, there is scope to promote the '20-minute neighbourhood' concept to sustainably access goods and services locally within an acceptable radius of where they live.
+However, further development of the concept is needed to link rural neighbourhoods/communities together.
 This would go some way in achieving the 20% reduction car kilometres target set by the Scottish Government and may encourage there to be increased footfall for local businesses rather than the larger retail centres.
 This would generate more revenue for local urban centres within the region although would have knock-on impacts for larger retail centres.